-The purpose of the association is, according to its statute, the promotion of scientific exchange between German-speaking countries and Japan.
-Within this, the association focuses on the personal and technical support of JSPS fellows, the promotion of personal and scientific contacts, participation in the design of scholarship programs, cooperation with scientific and science promoting organizations, as well as the collection and distribution of information within the fields of science, society and culture.
+According to its Articles of Incorporation, the mission of the association is the promotion of scientific exchange between the German-speaking area and Japan.
+In detail, it has its focus on personal and expert assistance of JSPS scholars, participation in the creation of scholarship programs, cooperation with scientific and science promoting organizations in the German-speaking area, and collection and transfer of information from realms like science, society, and culture.